Secure Dog Fields with Water Supply

 FAQs

-Do most secure dog fields have water?
+Do most dog fields have water?

 Is it safe for my dog to drink from a natural water source at a field?